Native American Extermination Order

 Was this order meant to be a genocide?

-No. The order resulted in two brief battles with relatively few causalities and prisoners were housed and fed and returned to their lands.[32]
+No. The order resulted in two brief battles with relatively few causalities and prisoners were housed and fed and returned to their lands.
+According to Daniel Wells, there were more deaths after the battles due to the native prisoners "not being able to stand our way of living."[32]

 The order used the word "exterminate" in this context: "Cooperate with the inhabitants of said valley in quelling and staying the operations of all hostile Indians and otherwise act as the circumstances may require exterminating such, as do not separate themselves from their hostile clans and sue for peace."[33]